wangyx2005/SummerStuff/lambda-ecs-setup/readme.md

 1. skip the blueprint.
 2. choose **S3** as **Event source type**, the bucket that is created for input file for the **Bucket** and **Object Created** for **Event type**.
 3. choose **Runtime** as **Python 2.7**.
-The following code snippe will send messages to the sqs queue you just created and start your image process container.
+The following code snippet will send messages to the sqs queue you just created and start your image process container.
+In the code snippet QueueUrl is your SQS QueueUrl, taskDefinition is the **family** attribute of your *register-task-definition.json* file.

 ```python
 from __future__ import print_function